|Source||The FDA's Perpetual Process Machine|

 |Related to||FDA Bad Institutions|

 The FDA approved a broken test from the CDC extremely quickly.
-It has then hamstrung other tests through onerous and unnecessary paperwork.
-For example a rapid response team from the Mayo Clinic had to devote a third of their 15 person team to complete the application, working 15 hour days for three weeks.
+It then hamstrung other tests through onerous and unnecessary paperwork.
+For example a rapid response team from the Mayo Clinic had to devote a third of their fifteen person team to completing the FDA approval application, working fifteen hour days for three weeks.

-- The Seattle lab that first identified community transfer within the US was barred from running Coronavirus tests because they didn't have the correct designation with the FDA.
-When they did so anyway the FDA instructed them to stop, despite the obvious value of the information.
+- The FDA barred the Seattle lab that first identified community transfer of the Coronavirus within the US because they didn't have the correct institutional 'designation'.
+When they did so anyway the FDA ordered them to stop, despite the obvious value of the information.

 People underestimate the chilling effect that uncertainty has on business investment decisions.

-In May (!) they shut down home testing protocols as the agency hadn't authorized those tests.
+In May (!) they shut down home testing protocols as the agency hadn't authorized those tests, and continued to prioritize the precision of the tests over the speed of results.
+One can't help but feel this is a projection of the agencies internal processes.